On the Hard Problem

 But you haven’t explained why it feels like something.
 That’s the hard problem.

 Why should information processing be accompanied by experience?
 A thermostat processes information about temperature and adjusts its behavior accordingly.
 We don’t think the thermostat experiences the warmth.
 A calculator performs arithmetic far more reliably than a human.
 We don’t think the calculator experiences the numbers.
-Why should a brain — which is, at bottom, another information-processing system — be different?
+Why should a brain — which is another information-processing system — be different?
 What is it about neural computation that gives rise to the qualitative, subjective, first-person feel of conscious experience?

 What Dennett Claims